BenGOsborn/Markotplace/README.md

 -   I need some way of building the containers when they are remade too

--   Plan: Rebuild all of the containers, try and get the app working WITHOUT ssl, then add in SSL when that version works - possibly rewrite the deploy and build scripts too for continuous integration

--   The problem is that the template is not being filled out by docker compose properly - it is unclear why
+-   The problem is that the template is not being filled out by docker compose properly - it is unclear why (update the dev version of docker compose too)